-As earlier said,none of these parts have their cost entirely paid for, and parts C and D especially comes with added charges.
-There is always a premium, co-pay and a deductible.
-Some low-income people also qualify for Medicare,which assists in paying part of their out-of-pocket costs.
+As earlier said, none of these parts have their cost entirely paid for, and parts C and D especially come with added charges.
+There is always a premium, co-pay, and a deductible.
+Some low-income people also qualify for Medicare, which assists in paying part of their out-of-pocket costs.

-To the fact that the rate of people joining the “retiree group” and become eligible for Medicare is significantly higher than people paying into the system.
+To the fact that the rate of people joining the “retiree group” and becoming eligible for Medicare is significantly higher than people paying into the system.

-It was initially predicted that the system will go bankrupt by 2018, however despite the fact that health care costs are continually on the increase amidst reports of fraudulent financial activities by dubious individuals over the years thus adding to the financial woes of Medicare, the system is still functioning till today.
+It was initially predicted that the system will go bankrupt by 2018, however despite the fact that healthcare costs are continually on the increase amidst reports of fraudulent financial activities by dubious individuals over the years thus adding to the financial woes of Medicare, the system is still functioning today.

 What Does Part A Medicare Cover in USA?